Zero-For683/autopwn-yourself/README.md

 **Repeatable by:**
 Rebuilding known malware tricks and shellcode tools.
 Draw inspiration from:
 - PayloadsAllTheThings
-- Red Team Tradecraft
+- Hacktricks
 - Real malware analysis blogs
+- Offesc courses

+TL;DR - Build malware focusing on key principles we learn, endless source of content.

 ---

 ## 🛠️ Toolkit Tuesday

-**Focus:** Building your own standalone tools
+**Focus:** Build your own original utilities to support hacking workflows
-Write the kinds of CLI utilities that support your offensive workflow.
+Make small, standalone tools you’d want in your personal toolkit.

 **Examples:**
-- Port scanners, DNS brute-forcers, directory brute tools
-- Nmap XML parser or greppable output analyzer
+- Custom port scanner with color-coded output
-- Hash dump parsers, NTLM formatter
+- Hash identifier and formatter
-- HTTP header extractors
+- AD object lister via LDAP
+- JWT inspector or decoder

 **Repeatable by:**
-Reimplementing tools like:
-- `dirb`, `ffuf`, `enum4linux`, `hashcat`, `dnsenum`, etc.
+Brainstorming common tasks that slow you down—and building something that fixes them.
+Focus on automation and convenience.

+TL;DR - Build tools that are commonly used, but make them your own.

 ---